chemaaranda/api-test/README.md

 Headers and data JSONs should be valid to launch the query.

-If app runs from localhost or other domain different to API one, CORs should be configured in test API server.
+If app runs from localhost CORs should be configured in test API server.